amatino-code/amatino-js/readme.md

 $ export AMATINO_TEST_SECRET="some high entropy passphrase"
 ````

+## JavaScript API stability & versioning

+Amatino JS obeys the [Semantic Version](https://semver.org) convention.
+Until v1.0.0, the JavaSript API should be considered unstable and liable to change at any time.

+>**Watch out!
+API currently unstable!**

+You can see available versions [in GitHub's releases section](https://github.com/amatino-code/amatino-js/releases) or [under NPM's 'Versions' heading](https://www.npmjs.com/package/amatino).

 ## Tell us what your think/want/like/hate

 Please join us on the [Amatino discussion forums](https://amatino.io/discussion) and give us your feedback.
 We would love to hear from you.
 Amatino is in its earliest stages of development, and your feedback will influence the direction it moves in.